top of page

 Marco Delogu – Università di Sassari & CRENoS

-Claudio Detotto – Università di Corsica & CRENoS
+Claudio Detotto – Università di Sassari & CRENoS

 Marta Meleddu – Università di Sassari & CRENoS